manolitto/openvlex2/README.md

 Key features:

 * **Extend** your already owned tile sets.
-OpenVLex is **NOT** yet another locking system.
+OpenVLex is **NOT yet another tile locking system**, the purpose is to make Magnetic/OpenLOCK tiles even more versatile.

-* Magnetic bases are cool and handy but not as versatile and solidly clipping together as Triplex parts: With OpenVLex you can **pick the appropriate locking system "just in time"**.
+* Magnetic bases are cool and handy but not as versatile and not as solidly clipping together as Triplex parts: With OpenVLex you can **pick the appropriate tile locking system "just in time"**.

 * Large overhanging (upper) floors clipped together are not always as solid as needed.
 With OpenVLex you can build **rock solid upper floors** even with tiny 1x1 wall or corner parts on up to 8x8 bases (or even larger if your printer is capable).